jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 If a person makes a return that includes a figure for a deduction under section 20C based on the value of supplies made by the person to other persons, the availability of the deduction under section 20C for supplies made by the person to each other person must be determined on the basis of the statistics of the supplies made by the other person.

 ### 20E Determining supplies charged at 0% under section 11A(1)(q) and (r) from supplies by another person
-If a person makes a return that includes a figure for the value of supplies charged with tax at a rate of 0% under section 11A(1)(q) and (r), that are made by the person to other persons, the effect of section 11A(1)(q) and (r) for supplies made by the person to each other person must be determined
+If a person makes a return that includes a figure for the value of supplies charged with tax at a rate of 0% under section 11A(1)(q) and (r), that are made by the person to other persons, the effect of section 11A(1)(q) and (r) for supplies made by the person to each other person must be determined—
   (a) on the basis of the statistics of the supplies made by the other person; or (b) using a method that is approved by the Commissioner.

 ### 20F Election that sections 11A(1)(q) and (r) and 20C apply
 (1) A person may give notice to the Commissioner of an election that the person be subject to sections 11A(1)(q) and (r) and 20C.
-(2) An election under subsection (1)
+(2) An election under subsection (1)—
   (a) applies for the taxable period in which the Commissioner receives the notice and for subsequent taxable periods until the election is cancelled:
-  (b) is cancelled from the end of the taxable period
+  (b) is cancelled from the end of the taxable period—
     (i) in which the registered person ceases to have a taxable activity, if subparagraphs (ii) and (iii) do not require an earlier cancellation; or
     (ii) that is nominated in a notice of cancellation that the Commissioner receives from the registered person, if the notice of cancellation nominates a taxable period after which the cancellation is to be effective; or
     (iii) in which the Commissioner receives from the registered person a notice of cancellation, if the notice of cancellation does not nominate a taxable period after which the cancellation is to be effective.

 ### 21 Supplies of goods and services other than for making taxable supplies
-(1) Subject to section 5(3), a registered person is treated as supplying goods and services in the course or furtherance of their taxable activity if
+(1) Subject to section 5(3), a registered person is treated as supplying goods and services in the course or furtherance of their taxable activity if—
   (a) the person acquires or produces the goods and services for the principal purpose of making taxable supplies but applies the goods and services for a purpose other than that of making taxable supplies; or
   (b) the person applies the goods and services for the principal purpose of making taxable supplies and also applies the goods and services for a purpose other than that of making taxable supplies; or
   (c) the person acquires or produces goods and services before 1 October 1986 for the principal purpose of making supplies that would have been taxable supplies if they had made on or after 1 October 1986 but applies the goods and services for a purpose other than that of making taxable supplies on or after 1 October 1986; or
   (d) the person acquires or produces goods and services before 1 October 1986 and applies the goods and services both for a purpose of making supplies that would have been taxable supplies if they had been made on or after 1 October 1986 and for another purpose before 1 October 1986 but applies the goods and services for the purpose other than that of making taxable supplies on and after 1 October 1986.
 (2) Subsection (1)(c) does not apply if the goods or services are applied wholly for the purpose other than that of making taxable supplies before 1 October 1986 and continue to be applied wholly for that purpose on and after 1 October 1986.
-(3) Subsection (1) does not apply
+(3) Subsection (1) does not apply—
   (a) to a supply of services provided by an employee on and after 1 October 1986:
   (b) if the goods and services were acquired before 1 October 1986 and are no longer used for the principal purpose of making taxable supplies because of a legislative amendment.
 (4) Subsection (1) does not apply to goods and services to the extent that they are applied for a purpose of making exempt supplies if at the start of a taxable period the registered person has reasonable grounds for believing that the total value of all exempt supplies the person will make in the 12 months after the start of the taxable period will not be more than the lesser of:
   (a) $90,000; or
   (b) 5% of the total consideration for all taxable and exempt supplies to be made in the 12-month period.
-(5) If a person is required to account for tax payable on a payments basis under section 19, for the purpose of determining the total value of all exempt supplies to be made in a 12-month period, an exempt supply is treated as having taken place during the period
+(5) If a person is required to account for tax payable on a payments basis under section 19, for the purpose of determining the total value of all exempt supplies to be made in a 12-month period, an exempt supply is treated as having taken place during the period—
   (a) to the extent that payment for the supply is expected to be received during the period, if the supply would be deemed to take place under any one of sections 9(1), 9(3)(a), 9(3)(aa), 9(6), 25(2)(a) or 25(4), as if the supply were taxable; or
   (b) as if the supply would be made or deemed to have been made during the period by the person had the supply been charged with tax under section 8, not being a supply to which paragraph (a) applies.